cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 - the schema allows the lib to validate the data at runtime

 For previous basic types, as they are static, we can infer automatically.
-But as objects properties are dynamic, we can't do the same for objects.
+But as objects properties are dynamic, it's very difficult to do the same for objects (but a trial is planned in [#463](https://github.com/cyrilletuzi/angular-async-local-storage/issues/463])).

 Be aware **you are responsible the casted type (`User`) describes the same structure as the JSON schema**.
-The lib can't check that.
+For the same reason, the lib can't check that.

 ### Validation when writing